NagendraHanchinale/CF-Grind/README.md

 # CF Grind - Codeforces Practice Helper

-CF Grind is a powerful tool designed to help competitive programmers efficiently track their performance and practice problems that can help increase their Codeforces rating.
+CF Grind is a powerful tool designed to help competitive programmers practice problems that can help increase their Codeforces rating.
 It provides insightful analysis and suggests problems based on difficulty to optimize improvement.

 ## Features
 - 📊 **Performance Tracking** – Monitor your progress over time with detailed stats.